New Zealand overview

 - ** The Milford Track is a fun 4-day hike, starting from a boat launch on Lake Te Anau, wandering through glaciated valleys and over an alpine pass to Milford Sound, an impressive glacier-carved fiord.
 You can optionally stay an extra night and tour Milford Sound via a one-day kayak trip **.
 Return to Te Anau via bus.
 The track cost NZ$120 per person in 2007, including transportation to and from the Milford Track, with dormitory hut accommodation, gas cookers provided (bring your own food and sleeping bag).
 Add NZ$50 for optional Milford Sound boat tour 1 hour 40 minutes.

-- ** Hollyford Track can be enjoyed with a 3-day independent walker itinerary via coach round trip from Te Anau or Queenstown to spectacular helicopter and fun jet boat rides, with three days of walking and 2 nights sleeping in DOC dormitory huts.
+- ** Hollyford Track (brochure and map) can be enjoyed with a 3-day independent walker itinerary via scenic coach round trip from Te Anau to Milford, spectacular 15-minute flight to Martins Bay, fun jet boat ride across Lake McKerrow to Pyke River confluence, with 2 nights sleeping in DOC dormitory huts and 2 days of walking.
 Or pay more for luxurious 3-day guided trip with private lodging and hot showers.

 - * Dusky Sound Track: my brother Jim and I hiked this long adventure of 8+ days by boat across Lake Manapouri, tramping through remote rain forest over Centre Pass towards Dusky Sound and back, across numerous exciting three-wire bridges over crashing streams.
 You can also access the route via a boat ride across Lake Hauroko.
 Twisting my ankle delayed our return by two days spent resting in Loch Maree Hut plus flooded trails slowed our exit.